 - 3. Discipline following a criminal conviction

 The Colorado Board of Nursing regulates who receives and keeps nursing licenses in the state of Colorado.
 It is comprised of eleven members, who are appointed by the governor.
 The Board is located at:

 The phone number is 303-894-2430.
 The fax number is 303-894-2821.
 And the e-mail is [email protected].

 2. Applying for a nursing license with a criminal record in Colorado

-People applying for any of the following nursing-related licenses are required to disclose any past criminal history and any pending criminal cases:
+If you are applying for any of the following nursing-related licenses, you are required to disclose any past criminal history and any pending criminal cases:

 - Registered Nurses (RNs)

 - Advanced Practice Nurses (APN)